citp/privacy-policy-historical/f/fi/fir/first-utility.com.md

 7\. **Overseas Data Transfers**

 First Utility partners with various trusted organisations to provide its services which are located outside or which use suppliers which are located outside of the European Economic Area ("EEA").
-The data that we collect from you may therefore be transferred to, and stored at, a destination outside the EEA (for example in the US and in China).
+The data that we collect from you may therefore be transferred to, processed and stored at, a destination outside the EEA.

 These third parties may be engaged in, amongst other things, providing services such as analytical research services and direct marketing.

 The laws of some of the jurisdictions in which these companies are based may not be as strong as those of the UK.
 However, we will take all steps reasonably possible to ensure that your data is treated securely and in accordance with this privacy policy.
-Accordingly, we have put in place strong contractual commitments with these suppliers to ensure that our data transfers made to them or their own suppliers comply with European data protection law or have ensured that they are signatories to European Union approved privacy principles such as the USA's Safe Harbor.
+Accordingly, we have put in place strong contractual commitments with these suppliers to ensure that our data transfers made to them or their own suppliers comply with European data protection law or have ensured that they are signatories to European Union approved privacy principles.